 The Compensation Committee may also consider the award of individual bonus amounts to executive officers outside of the Performance Bonus Program.
 Such bonus amounts are discretionary, and would be predicated on achievement of extraordinary individual or corporate results.
-No such bonuses were awarded for 2010.
+No such bonuses were awarded for 2011.

 Long-Term Equity Incentives.
 The Compensation Committee may provide equity incentives to executive officers through long-term awards.
 Long-term equity incentives historically have been made available to executive officers in the form of either restricted stock or option-based awards such as stock appreciation rights (payable in cash only).
 In recent years the Compensation Committee has moved toward the use of restricted stock awards versus option-based awards.
-The goal of the Compensation Committee in granting equity incentives is to directly link an executive's compensation opportunities with shareholder value creation.
+The goal of the Compensation Committee in granting equity incentives is to directly link an executive's compensation opportunities with shareholder value creation and to continue to encourage our executive officers to think like owners of the Company.
 Stock appreciation rights require stock price appreciation in order for executive officers to realize any benefit, and thus directly align executive and shareholder interests.
-The Committee believes that restricted stock on the other hand, will further align the executive officers' interests with those of the shareholders, while providing an incentive to executive officers to remain employed with us for a required period of years.
+The Compensation Committee believes that restricted stock on the other hand, will further align the executive officers' interests with those of the shareholders, while providing an incentive to executive officers to remain employed with us for a required period of years.